Skip to main content

 Descriptions are provided below of areas found to be common within proposal language.

-If you need assistance describing the Environmental Support here at FSU for a grant proposal, contact our office at least two work weeks before the university submission deadline to request assistance.
+If you need assistance describing the Environmental Support here at FSU for a grant proposal, contact our team at least two work weeks before the university submission deadline to request assistance.
 We're happy to help!
-If you need assistance with getting a letter of support from one of these areas, contact our office at least three or four work weeks before the university submission deadline.
+If you need assistance with getting a letter of support from one of these areas, contact our team at least three or four work weeks before the university submission deadline.

 Florida State University is proud to be recognized as a Preeminent University by the State of Florida.
 An acknowledged national leader in student retention and graduation, we help our students graduate with focused plans for careers or graduate degrees.
 Our preeminent faculty earn over $500,000 in external research grants every single day of the year.